MargaretKrutikova/margareta.dev/content/books/index.md

   - [ ] The Futurological congress
   - [ ] The cyberiad

+### Reading

+- Jim Al-Khalili, Quantum - A Guide for the Perplexed
+- Brian Cox, Andrew Cohen, The planets
+- Isaac Asimov, The best of Isaac Asimov

 ### Read

+#### Non-fiction

+- Neil deGrasse Tyson, Astrophysics for People in a Hurry.
+2020 September (audio)

+#### Science fiction

+- Ray Bradbury, <b>The Martian Chronicles</b>.
+2020 October (audio)
+  </br ><small>Best stories: The Earth Men (The second Expedition), The Third Expedition, Night Meeting, Usher II, The Martian (a martian trapped in people's mind to becomes someone they have lost)</small>
-- [x] Isaac Asimov, Marooned of Vesta
+- Isaac Asimov, stories.
+2020 September - October

+  - The Martian Way
+  - C-chute
+  - Nightfall, <small> A fantastic novel, with deep meaning, substance and science, my take on it [here](/blog/asimov-nightfall/).</small>
-      </br ><small> Short intriguing story about a crew surviving an asteroid crash into their spaceship, interesting and light read.</small>
+  - Marooned of Vesta, <small> Short intriguing story about a crew surviving an asteroid crash into their spaceship, interesting and light read.</small>

-- [x] Isaac Asimov, Nightfall
-      </br ><small> A fantastic novel, with deep meaning, substance and science, summary and my analysis [here](/blog/asimov-nightfall/).</small>
+- Orson Scott Card, Ender's game.
+2020 September (audio)
+- Blake Crouch, Recursion.
+2020 September (audio book)

-- [x] Stanislav Lem, Solaris
+- Stanislav Lem, Solaris
+- Arkady & Boris Strugatsky, Hard to be a god